 The Brussels Court also pointed out that the fact that NATO pension is taxed in Belgium, while this is not the case in other countries (e.g. Italy, Turkey, etc.), does not violate the principle of non-discrimination.
 Nor is there an unequal treatment in case a NATO pension is taxed after retirement, whereas no income tax is due if an official terminates their NATO employment before the pension age, thereby surrendering their pension rights before maturity.

 For those pensions that are subject to a domestic income taxation, the NATO Civilian Personnel Regulations also provide for a ‘tax adjustment’.
 This is an amount paid out on top of the pension to (partially) compensate for the loss of income due to the domestic taxes that are levied.
-While the Belgian tax authorities have also tried to tax this ‘fiscal adjustment’ itself, the tax courts generally agree that this amount should be fully tax–exempt.
+While the Belgian tax authorities have also tried to tax this ‘fiscal adjustment’ itself, most Belgian tax courts agree that this amount should be fully tax–exempt.